 spoon.MouseCircle.color = hs.drawing.color.hammerspoon.green

-method, either directly or through the hotkey, you will see the circle in the new color.
+The next time you invoke the show() method, either directly or through the hotkey, you will see the circle in the new color.

-using their configuration variables and API.
+By now you know enough to use spoons with Hammerspoon’s native capabilities: look for the ones you want, download and install them by hand, and configure them in your init.lua using their configuration variables and API.
 In the next sections you will learn more about the minimum API of spoons, and how to install and configure spoons in a more automated way.

-The Spoon API
+The Spoon API#

 The advantage of using spoons is that you can count on them to adhere to a defined API, which makes it easier to automate their use.
 Although each spoon is free to define additional variable and methods, the following are standard: